Xrayya/Nutri-Byte/README.md

 # Nutri-Byte

 "Nutri Byte" is an app that aims to help achieve SDG goal 3 with the focus of a healthy way to track daily nutrition intake.
 The users are able to scan their foods to measure the nutrition they consume everyday and making sure that they do not over-consume certain nutrition.
-As of this MVP the nutrition tracker will be more focused on macro nutrition.
+Users can also track their progress over time and see how their eating habits change.
 This app is build in hopes of promoting a healthy lifestyle for the masses and will help to achieve the SDG number 3.

 ## Null Byte